jamesmehorter/device-theme-switcher/readme.txt

         }
 </style>`

-= DTS Class - NEW in Version 2.0! =
+= $dts global - NEW in Version 2.0! =

-The DTS Class contains all the current device theme switcher settings and the current user device.
-You can access the DTS Class anywhere in themes.
-This could be helpful if for instance, you want one theme to power all devices and are willing to write your own code logic with conditionals and such.
+The $dts global contains all the run-time device theme switcher settings and the current visitor device.
+You can access the $dts global anywhere in your theme or plugin.

 `<?php
     //Access the device theme switcher object anywhere in your theme or plugin global $dts

+    //use it..
+    if ($dts->device == 'tablet') do_something() ;

     //See what's in there..
     print_r($dts) ;